tarunsaiks/Cyber-Notes-Repo/How Linux Works/Day 1 - The Big Picture.md

 1. CPU interrupts a current process based on internal timer, switches into KERNEL MODE, and hands over the control to kernel.
 2. Kernel records the current state of CPU and memory, which will be essential to resume the process that was just interrupted.
-3. Kernel performs any tasks that might have come up during preceeding time slice.
+3. Kernel performs any tasks that might have come up during preceding time slice.
-4. Kernel is ready to let another process run, analyzes the list of precoesses that are ready to run and chooses one.
+4. Kernel is ready to let another process run, analyzes the list of processes that are ready to run and chooses one.
 5. Kernel prepares memory for this new process and let this process use CPU.
 6. Kernel tells CPU how long the time slice is and that's how long the new process will run.
 7. The Kernel switches CPU to User mode and hands the control of CPU to process to run.